noiseprotocol/noise_spec/noise.md

  * **`DH(key_pair, public_key)`**: Performs a DH calculation between the
    private key in `key_pair` and `public_key` and returns an output sequence of bytes of length `DHLEN`.
-If the function detects an invalid `public_key`, the output may be all zeros or any other value that doesn't leak information about the private key.
+This function is defined as either nonstrict or strict.
+If a nonstrict function detects an invalid `public_key` then the output may be all zeros or any other value that doesn't leak information about the private key.
+A strict function will signal an error to the caller for certain classes of invalid inputs.
 For reasons discussed in [Section 9.1](#dummy-static-public-keys) it is recommended for the function to have a
    **null public key value** that always yields the same output, regardless of private key.
 For example, the DH functions in [Section 10](#dh-functions-cipher-functions-and-hash-functions) always map a DH public key of all zeros to an output of all zeros.